 The easiest beach escape from Porto is to Foz do Douro (tram, or bus #500) – really, if all you want is a paddle in the rock pools, a lie on the sand and a beachside beer, there’s no need to go anywhere else.
 Matosinhos (metro Line A), further north, is where the locals go to eat seafood and for a night’s clubbing, and there are beaches and more restaurants across the Rio Leça at Leça da Palmeira (an easy walk from Matosinhos or bus #507 from Senhora da Hora or Matosinhos metros).
-The Vila Nova de Gaia beaches (buses #902/906), across the Douro to the south, have extensive sands and big campsites.
-Further south still is the resort of Espinho, 18km from Porto (frequent local trains from São Bento; 35min), once the darling of northern Portugal’s monied classes, though largely ruined by unchecked construction since the 1970s.
-The better day out is by metro (Line B) to the north of the city: the old seafaring town of Vila do Conde is easily the best target, though the brash resort of Póvoa do Varzim just beyond (at the end of Line B; 1hr from Porto) might tempt you with its 8km of sands.
+The Vila Nova de Gaia beaches (buses #902 or #906), across the Douro to the south, have extensive sands and big campsites.
+Further south still is the resort of Espinho, which is 18km from Porto (frequent local trains from São Bento; 35min).
+Once the darling of northern Portugal’s monied classes, the resort is now largely ruined by unchecked construction that has taken place since the 1970s.
+A better day-trip option is by metro (Line B) to the north of the city: the old seafaring town of Vila do Conde is easily the best target, though the brash resort of Póvoa de Varzim just beyond (at the end of Line B; 1hr from Porto) might tempt you with its 8km of sands.